Athens Suburban Railway

-The Athens Suburban Railway (Προαστιακός Αθηνών), officially the Athens Suburban and Regional Railway, is a commuter rail service that connects the city of Athens and its metropolitan area with other places in Attica, Boeotia, Corinthia and the city of Chalcis in Euboea.
+The Athens Suburban Railway (Προαστιακός Αθηνών), officially the Athens Suburban and Regional Railway, is a commuter rail service that connects the city of Athens and its metropolitan area with nearby settlements in Attica, Boeotia, Corinthia and the city of Chalcis in Euboea.

-The first section of the Suburban Railway, linking the main Athens railway station with the Athens International Airport, opened on 30 July 2004 – two weeks before the start of the 2004 Summer Olympics in the Greek capital.
+The first section of the Suburban Railway, linking the main Athens railway station with the Athens International Airport, opened on 30 July 2004, two weeks before the start of the 2004 Summer Olympics in the Greek capital.
 From 2005 to 2018, the network was gradually electrified and expanded to serve to the south, and to the west, and to the north.
 The Athens Suburban Railway is currently operated by Hellenic Train (formerly TrainOSE).

 History

-"Proastiakos SA" was founded in 2003 as a subsidiary of OSE to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
+Proastiakos SA was founded in 2003 as a subsidiary of OSE to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 The first line, linking central Athens with Athens International Airport, was inaugurated on 30 July 2004, two weeks before the 2004 Olympic Games.
-This first section was not electrified and operated DMU'S every half hour.
-In January 2005 the test routes to Corinth started and the line was delivered to the public on 27 September that same year.
-Also in 2005 Proastiakos was absorbed by the company TRAINOSE SA., which was now responsible for providing all rail passenger and commercial transport.
-In 2007, with the completion of the works of the Airport-Patras line to Kiato, Proastiakos expanded services on what is now Line 5 while in 2009 services where expanded to Chalkida forming Line 3.
-TrainOSE has been operating since 2008 as a company independent of OSE, still using the Proastiakos emblem.
+This first section was not electrified and operated by Class 560 (Stadler GTW) DMUs every half hour.
+In January 2005 the test runs to Corinth started and the line was delivered to the public on 27 September that same year.
+Also in 2005 Proastiakos was absorbed by the company TrainOSE (now Hellenic Train), which was now responsible for providing all rail passenger and commercial transport.

+In 2007, with the completion of the works of the Airport–Patras railway until Kiato, Proastiakos expanded services on what is now Line A4, while in 2009 services were expanded to Chalkida forming Line A3.
+In 2008, TrainOSE was spun off and became independent of OSE, still using the Proastiakos emblem for those services.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 Services from Athens Airport & Athens were cut back, with some ticket offices closing, reducing the reliability of services and passenger numbers.